arangodb/kube-arangodb/docs/cli/arangodb_operator_ops.md

 Flags:
       --crd.force-update                          Enforce CRD Schema update
       --crd.preserve-unknown-fields stringArray   Controls which CRD should have enabled preserve unknown fields in validation schema <crd-name>=<true/false>.
+      --crd.skip stringArray                      Controls which CRD should be skipped.
       --crd.validation-schema stringArray         Controls which CRD should have validation schema <crd-name>=<true/false>.
   -h, --help                                      help for crd